hbr/Programming/redblack/doc/red_black_tree.md

 Because the empty tree is considered black, a singleton red node does not violate the invariant.
-It has two empty black sons.
+It has two empty black children.

 Examples: